 Table 4-40.
-L2 Switching > Spanning Tree > MST Config Identification (Continued)
+L2 Switching > Spanning Tree > M ST Config Identification

-Item Description Revision Level Enter the identifier for the Revision Configuration, range: 0 to 65535 (default: 0).
+Item Description Configuration Name Enter the identifier used to identify the configuration currently being used.
+It may be up to 32 characters.
+Revision Level Enter the identifier for the Revision Configuration, range: 0 to 65535 (default: 0).
 Apply Click Apply to save the values and update the screen.